someobserver/recurgence/tools/prompt-refactorer.md

 - Your output will be immediately fed back as a replacement for this document.
 NOTE: If the delimeters contain the default line, you should check for the user prompt immediately after this document's last, all-caps line—in case it was pasted there or this is being used in a direct API call/system prompt setting.
 ~~~

 ---

-## Why to Use

-- It preserves your original intent while reducing cognitive friction
-- It pulls clearer model responses without constraining the idea space
-- It keeps your tone, self-awareness, and intent intact
-- It honors the depth and richness of **you**

----